Green Dragon Claw Sterling Silver Gothic Ring — .925 Silver

 Q: Will the green stone fall out over time?

-The three-claw prong setting grips the stone from multiple angles, not just two, which spreads the holding pressure and keeps it locked in place.
+The talon prongs grip the stone from multiple angles at once, which spreads the holding pressure and keeps it locked in place.
 It’s designed for daily wear, and we haven’t seen stone loss from normal use — just avoid knocking the claws hard against a wall or dropping the ring onto tile or concrete.

 Q: How does the ring look after months of wear?

-The high points (claw tips, scale ridges) develop a brighter polish from friction.
+The high points (claw tips, scale ridges) develop a brighter polish from the everyday friction of wear.
 The recessed areas stay dark.
 The contrast becomes more dramatic over time — most customers say it looks better after six months than it did new.

 Q: Is there a matching pendant?